logo

 • Non-Hong Kong companies are also subject to the same fee structure.

-In essence, the current business registration certificate fee ensures all businesses contribute equally to maintaining legal and regulatory standards.
+In essence, the current business registration certificate fee ensures all businesses contribute equally to adhering with legal and regulatory standards.
 Understanding the latest BR fee structure helps business owners plan ahead, stay compliant, and operate smoothly in Hong Kong’s dynamic commercial environment.

 Waiver of business registration fee